KaySackey/tide/README.md

-Tide is a Model-View-Presenter framework for quickly building client-side applications with React and MobX.
+Tide is a applicaiton framework for quickly building client-side applications with React and MobX.